RandyGaul/cute_framework/docs/topics/application_window.md

 }
 ```

-Now is a good time to check out the [App Options](https://randygaul.github.io/cute_framework/#/app/app_options) page to see what kind of windows are avialable.
+Now is a good time to check out the [App Options](https://randygaul.github.io/cute_framework/#/app/app_options) page to see what kind of windows are available.
 This covers things like letting the window resize, what kind of graphics context to initialize, whether or not audio is enabled, etc.

 ## Gathering Input

-Once your window is created your app is now up and running.
 You have access to inputs from the keyboard, mouse, joypad, touch, and [IME inputs](https://learn.microsoft.com/en-us/windows/apps/design/input/input-method-editors).
 For more in-depth reading about input, see the [Input](https://randygaul.github.io/cute_framework/#/topics/input) page.

-The basic way to gather input is to call functions such as [`cf_key_down`](https://randygaul.github.io/cute_framework/#/input/cf_key_down) or [`cf_mouse_down`](https://randygaul.github.io/cute_framework/#/input/cf_mouse_down).
-These will return true for as long as the corresponding key or mouse button are currently down.
-Feel free to call these any time after calling [`cf_app_update`](https://randygaul.github.io/cute_framework/#/app/cf_app_update).
+Gather keyboard inputs by calling [`cf_key_down`](https://randygaul.github.io/cute_framework/#/input/cf_key_down) or [`cf_mouse_down`](https://randygaul.github.io/cute_framework/#/input/cf_mouse_down).
+These will return true for as long as the corresponding key is down.
+You may gather input after calling [`cf_app_update`](https://randygaul.github.io/cute_framework/#/app/cf_app_update).

 Here is a basic demonstration of capturing keyboard and mouse inputs.